 Sample Concentration and Pathlength

 Since CD is an absorption technique based on Beer’s Law, the sample concentration and pathlength are critical to obtaining good CD data.
 If a sample is too concentrated or the cell pathlength is too long, the sample will absorb too much light and not enough will pass to the detector for a reliable CD signal to be acquired.
 Conversely, if the sample is not concentrated enough or the cell pathlength is too short, the CD signal will be too weak or nonexistent.
 So what concentrations and pathlengths are necessary to obtain good CD data?
 For secondary structure studies (180-250 nm), 0.1 mg/mL of sample in a 1 mm pathlength cell is recommended.
-This ensures an optical density ~1 for most samples.
-For tertiary structure studies (250-350 nm), 1 mg/mL of sample in a 1 cm pathlength cell is required.
+Water becomes opaque in a 1 cm pathlength cell below 185 nm and many buffers and salts will absorb too strongly in a 1 cm cell to acquire a CD signal below 200 nm.
+For tertiary structure studies (250- 350 nm), 1 mg/mL of sample in a 1 cm pathlength cell is required.
 If the sample concentration cannot be diluted to ensure enough transmittance, the cell pathlength can be decreased.
-For instance, if the working sample concentration must be 1 mg/mL, use a 0.1 mm pathlength cell instead.
-An ideal S/N is obtained when the optical density is ~0.7 so choosing a pathlength and sample concentration where the optical density is ~1 will provide good results.
-For far-UV studies below 200 nm, a 1 mm pathlength cell is necessary since water becomes opaque in a 1 cm pathlength cell below 200 nm and therefore, samples in aqueous buffer will have too much absorbance to obtain a CD signal.
+For instance, if the working sample concentration must be 1 mg/ mL, use a 0.1 mm pathlength cell instead.
+Usually the concentration and pathlength conditions are optimized when the optical density is ~1, providing the best S/N.

 The buffer or solvent the sample is made up in will also affect the CD spectrum.
 Especially for secondary structures studies in the far-UV, an ideal buffer is one that has a low absorbance in the wavelength region being probed.
 The addition of salt to any buffer will increase absorbance and potentially cause scattering, reducing the S/N. Phosphate buffers (potassium or sodium) are good to start with.
 Denaturing agents also have high absorbance below 200 nm so many protein denaturation studies must be measured at wavelengths above 200 nm.
 Buffers with sugars not only absorb highly in the far-UV but also have a CD signal and should be avoided for CD measurements.